Small Business Development

 Affordable Energy

-We are committed to helping our borrowers reduce their energy bills through access to renewable energy and weatherization products.
+We are committed to helping our borrowers reduce their energy bills through access to new energy and weatherization products.

 Aerial shot of a roc

-We are committed to fair and equitable zoning reforms to increase affordable homeownership and housing options across the state.
+We support reforms to increase affordable homeownership and housing options across the state.

 20220824 NHCLF 03280